ajmachado42/Prediciting-Cycling-Performance/README.md

 Although my models performed really well, and there are always going to be uncertainties, I'd still be curious to see how much more data can go into this model.
 The target could also be updated to power output by taking trackpoint data from bicycle setups that have a power meter.

 The predictions were reassuring that I'd still be able to do this ride without hitting major intensity zones 4 and 5, often.
-Taking into account break times and snacks ingested during the ride would also be variables to explore and I don't doubt would increase the level of endurance and performance during a ride.
+Taking into account break times/frequency and snacks ingested during the ride, for immediate energy reserves, would also be variables to explore, and I don't doubt would impact the level of endurance and performance during a ride.

 ## Recommendations
 I'd recommend exploring this even further with power output variables and nutritional variables.
 For cis-gender females, hormone cycles can also have a big impact on performance and perceived exertion.
 Wind force is something that could also be explored further and how that force affects headwinds as well as tailwinds during a ride.